mrbone/ava-compare/README.md

 ## Ava

     npm run ava:sync
-    out: 82ms
+    output: 82ms

     npm run ava:async
-    out: 294ms
+    output: 294ms

 ---

 ## Conclusion

-As we can see ava is much faster than mocha.Even in sync and async way.But
+As we can see ava is much faster than mocha.Even in sync and async way.